 2013 Banking Outlook Conference: Navigating the New Banking Landscape, February 28, 2013

-Donna Fay: I'm Donna Fay with the Federal Reserve Bank of Atlanta at the Banking Outlook Conference.
-Today we are talking with Nancy Bush, contributing editor to SNL Financial.
+Donna Fay: I'm Donna Fay with the Federal Reserve Bank of Atlanta at the Banking Outlook Conference, and today we are talking with Michelle Meyers, senior economist with the Bank of America Merrill Lynch.

-Nancy, thank you so much for joining us today.
+Michelle, thank you so much for being with us today.

-Fay: Nancy, it's been a pleasure talking with you today.
-Thank you so much for your insight, and thank you for joining us.
+Fay: Michelle, thank you so much for your insight, and thank you again for joining us.